patrickrb/plex-holiday-playlist-maker/README.md

 ## Configuration

+### Holiday Detection

-The holiday detection uses configurable patterns and Wikipedia sources defined in:
+The holiday detection uses a three-tier approach:

-- `src/lib/holiday/config.ts` - Keyword patterns and Wikipedia URLs
+1. **Curated Patterns** - Keyword patterns defined in `src/lib/holiday/config.ts`
+2. **Wikipedia Data** - Comprehensive lists scraped from Wikipedia
+3. **AI Classification** - Azure OpenAI for items not matched by the above

-- Holiday types: Halloween, Thanksgiving, Christmas, Valentine's Day
+Holiday types supported: Halloween, Thanksgiving, Christmas, Valentine's Day

+### AI Classification

+To enable AI-powered classification:

+1. Get an Azure OpenAI API key from the Azure Portal
+2. Add your credentials to the `.env` file
+3. Pass `useAI: true` when initializing the `HolidayMatcher`

+The AI classifier:
+- Only classifies items that don't match curated patterns or Wikipedia data
+- Caches results in PostgreSQL to avoid redundant API calls
+- Requires 70% confidence or higher to include a match
+- Stores detailed reasoning for each classification

+### Database Schema

+The PostgreSQL database includes tables for:
+- `media_items` - Stores Plex media metadata
+- `ai_classifications` - Stores AI classification results with confidence scores
+- `ai_response_cache` - Caches AI responses to minimize API costs

 ## Development